 Home for All Nations is based in America's fifth largest metro area, Houston, one of the most diverse cities in the United States.
 1 in every 4 persons living here was not born in America.
 Waves of refugees have moved here, starting with the Vietnamese in the 1970s, growing with those coming from Central America, and most recently expanding with those from Afghanistan.
 Houston is a wonderful place to follow the example of God who "loves the stranger, giving him food and clothing" (Deuteronomy 10:18).
 Home for All Nations is presently focused especially on serving Afghans, Chinese, and Southeast Asians.

-Home for All Nations is a new organization, but it is a continuation of the last eight years of ministry led by Pastor Scott and Julie Griswold.
-They moved here because they knew people in need had moved from all over the world.
 Many volunteers have served alongside them, holding Pathfinder and Adventurer Clubs for refugee children while also having women support groups for the mothers.
 The team has organized distributions of clothing, food, and necessities.
 Volunteers have provided health expos and taught nutrition classes along with sharing Bible studies and starting new worship groups.

 Home for All Nations gratefully acknowledges the previous support from ASAP Ministries, in the Reach the World Next Door project, and from the Texas Conference of Seventh-day Adventists and other denominational entities and individuals.
-Home for All Nations as its own nonprofit organization is no longer affiliated with them, but seeks to continue partnering in meaningful ways.
+Home for All Nations, as its own nonprofit organization, is no longer affiliated with them but seeks to continue partnering in meaningful ways.

 You can also give by writing a check made out to Home for All Nations.
 Send it to us at 15908 Bryan Lane, Willis, Texas 77378.
 If you have any questions call us at +1.707.380.9554